FINANCIAL AID INFO: Available For Those Who Qualify

 Tip: Scholarship application deadline is March 1st for the following academic year.

 If you or your parents are affiliated with organizations such as the Lion’s Club, Knight’s of Columbus or credit unions etc. check for scholarship opportunities.
 In addition, employers may have scholarship programs available for employees and their dependents.

 The Department of Labor has been allocated funding to award WIOA (Workforce Innovation and Opportunity Act) grants to those who qualify.
 Please contact your local Department of Labor for more information.

 Additional Loan Options:

-The Vermont Advantage Loan, serviced by Vermont Student Assistance Corp.
-(VSAC), is a private student loan available to the student with a co-signer.
+The Vermont Advantage Loans, serviced by Vermont Student Assistance Corp.
+(VSAC), are private loans available for students and parents.
+The student must apply with a co-signer for the Advantage Student Loan.
+Parents do not need to submit a co-signer for the Advantage Parent Loan.
 This loan requires a credit check and is available to Vermont residents or nonresidents attending a Vermont school.
 Visit www.vsac.org for more information.

 Tip: You are not required to take either of these loans.
 If you, or your parents, have other resources that are more beneficial to your financial situation, please feel free to explore those possibilities.
 However, if you are an enrolled student, the financial aid department requires that you contact us as soon as all private financing is secured.

 Our programs are GI Bill accepted for the use of educational benefits.
 Apply at www.gibill.va.gov.